data-henrik/codeengine_traefik/README.md

 # Code Engine custom domain with Cloud Foundry and Traefik
+### Path-based routing
 For some of my apps deployed on IBM Cloud Code Engine I am requiring a custom domain.
 It seems a feature in the making.
 Until then, I use Traefik (https://traefik.io/traefik/) deployed to IBM Cloud with Public Cloud Foundry as workaround.
 It only requires few simple steps.

+The file [routes.yml](routes.yml) defines three (3) different routes:
+- Apps app2 and app3 serve requests with a path prefix of "/app_path2" and "/app_path3".
+The path prefixes are stripped away before forwarding those requests.
+- All other requests are served by app1.

 ## Instructions